 The Meta-owned WhatsApp platform now also allows marketing templates.
 Once properly opted-in, businesses can send WhatsApp users marketing messages and conversation starters.
-And given WhatsApp’s huge user base – 2 billion people, even more than China’s giant WeChat platform – the channel has massive potential for budding conversational marketers.
+And given WhatsApp’s even larger user base – 2bn people, even more than China’s giant WeChat platform – it’s an even more potential-packed channel for budding conversational marketers.

 Facebook Messenger: recurring notifications

-The same applies to Meta’s other big messaging property Facebook Messenger.
-It’s now possible to send recurring notifications.
-This means marketers can send opted-in users a variety of different messages directly in Messenger, for example product announcements, order updates, and offers.
+The same applies to Meta’s other big messaging property it’s now possible to send recurring notifications.
+This means marketers can send opted-in users messages directly in Messenger, of a variety of types: product announcements, order updates, and offers.
 And repeat those messages every few days, in accordance with strict standards.

 Instagram: functionality in the pipeline

-Being such a visually-led app creates greater opportunities for rich and deep brand experiences: video instructionals, personalised welcomes, even custom content generated by AI.
-With over 25m business accounts on the platform and users following accounts the same way as Twitter, customers already treat Instagram as a way to start and continue conversations with their favourite brands and influencers on a channel they feel comfortable with.
+Being such a visually-led app creates greater opportunities for rich and deep brand experiences: video instructionals, personalized welcomes, even custom content generated by AI.
+With over 25m business accounts on the platform and users following accounts the same way as Twitter, customers already treat Instagram as a way to start and continue conversations with their favorite brands and influencers on a channel they feel comfortable with.